chaitanya18c/SLOT/README.md

 ![HTML VALIDATOR](./valid.png)

 # RESULT
-The program for creating SLOT time table is completed succesfully
+The program for creating SLOT time table is completed succesfully.